top of page

 The question isn't really "do I have to go to church?"
 The better question might be: "Am I gathering with other believers and growing in community?
 This isn't the place to argue what defines a church, but you need to be participating in something more formal and regular than a Bible study or informal gathering.
 Theologians help provide a Biblical framework for what formalizes a church.
 That way, it doesn't become a rogue group that don't fulfill some of what God intended for his Church.

 That reframe matters.
 It moves the conversation from obligation to identity.
 You're not just attending an event.
-You're functioning as part of something — a community that is meant to embody Jesus in a specific local place, for specific people.
+You're functioning as part of something.
+You are part of a community that is meant to embody Jesus in a specific local place, for specific people.

 That's a completely reasonable place to be.
 The answer isn't "just push through and go."
 The answer is: keep looking.
 Not every church is the same.
 Many are doing their best to be genuinely welcoming, honest about their failures, and focused on what actually matters.
 They exist.
 I've written elsewhere on how to find a good local church.
 You can look there for some helpful guidance.